mharris717/ember-drag-drop/README.md

 **Important Note on Ember Versions:
-If you use Ember version 1.13.2 and above you must user at least addon version 0.3 if you use sorting If you use Ember version 1.12.1 and below you must use 0.2.3 is you use sorting This only applies if you use the sort capabilities, regular dragging is not version specific.
+If you use Ember version 1.13.2 and above you must user at least addon version 0.3 if you use sorting If you use Ember version 1.12.1 and below you must use 0.2.3 if you use sorting This only applies if you use the sort capabilities, regular dragging is not version specific.

 An Example: